akilan018/Automated_Target_Client_Research/README.md

-# 🔍 PerfectParser Lead Intelligence Platform
+# 🔍 AUTOMATED TARGET CLIENT RESEARCHER

 A production-ready lead intelligence system that identifies potential customers for **PerfectParser** — an AI-powered document processing tool.
 Built with Python, Streamlit, Supabase, and Google Gemini AI.